Vyral/melida-potts/_posts/2020-01-07-is-it-better-to-rent-or-buy-a-home.md

 {% include youtube.html %}

-<p style="text-align: center;"><em>Homebuyers—especially younger homebuyers—frequently ask if it’s better to buy or rent a home.
-Here’s my take on the subject.</em></p>
+*Homebuyers—especially younger homebuyers—frequently ask if it’s better to buy or rent a home.
+Here’s my take on the subject.*

 Should you buy or rent a home?